AnBui2004/BreadVM/README.md

 [![Tutorial for beginners](https://img.youtube.com/vi/L6ADe5aVp0Y/mqdefault.jpg)](https://www.youtube.com/watch?v=L6ADe5aVp0Y)

+## 👻 Just for fun
+- Bread VM is an emulator, not a simulator, you can look up the concepts to understand the difference between the two.
+Since Bread VM utilizes QEMU, you can research QEMU in detail to learn how it works.
+- Bread VM is intended solely for fun and is not designed for work or productivity purposes.
+Please use other solutions suited to your needs.
+- Many people argue that one should use Winlator instead of Bread VM, but this is illogical because they serve completely different purposes.
+While Winlator focuses on running Windows software and games, Bread VM is designed to run a full operating system.
+As with the previous point, you should choose the solution that best suits your specific needs.
+- Bread VM will bring you joy if you recognize the true value it offers and appreciate it.

 ## 📱 Device Compatibility

 Works fine on devices manufactured in 2021 or later and devices equipped with Snapdragon 855 CPU or better.
 Unexpected problems can occur on devices from Chinese or lesser-known manufacturers because they often have their own operating system optimization methods that differ from stock Android.